zng-ui/zng/TODO/Image.md

 * Progressive decoding.

 ## View-image TODO
-* Optional pre-multiply.
-    Or can we use pre-multiplied images for the window icon?
-Not seeing any problem so far.
 * Support creating resized image from existing image.
 * Partial image API implemented, need to implement use in Images and try implement partial decoding using the `images` crate.
    - Also test if `ImageMetadataLoaded` event is happening before the full image is received.